CBN, InfraCorp Target N9trn From Pension Fund Assets, Banks

 The apex bank is also expecting another N6 trillion from the Eurobond market.

-Speaking at the Term Sheet signing between the four asset managers and InfraCorp, at the official launch of the company, the CBN governor, Godwin Emefiele, who is also the chairman of InfraCorp, said with over N13 trillion available in pension funds and with the level of liquidity in the banking industry, the infrastructure company would be raising the bulk of its funds locally.
+Speaking at the Term Sheet signing between the four assets managers and InfraCorp, and the official launch of the company, the CBN governor, Godwin Emefiele, who is also the chairman of InfraCorp, said with over N13 trillion available in pension funds and with the level of liquidity in the banking industry, the infrastructure company would be raising the bulk of its funds locally.

 “The first phase of this financing is to raise N14 trillion debt plus N1 trillion equity which is being contributed by the CBN, Africa Finance Corporation (AFC) and Nigeria Sovereign Investment Authority (NSIA).
 We have done our scoping, we believe that a substantial portion of the N15 trillion is available locally.
 There is a lot of liquidity today not just in the banking industry, there is a lot of liquidity that is currently held by our pension funds managers.